Health experts: Reopening businesses in Minnesota will spread COVID-19, but how much?

 State policymakers need to think about long-term consequences before making decisions about lifting restrictions, he said, including options that could protect public health and the economy.

-"We can do both," said Demmer.
-"It is not going to be easy but if we think carefully about it we can do both."
+“We can do both,” Demmer said.
+“It is not going to be easy, but if we think carefully about it we can do both.”